Dev (singer): 2011–13: The Night the Sun Came Up

 On April 25, 2011, she released the single "In the Dark".
 The song enjoyed commercial success in the United States, peaking at number 11 on the Billboard Hot 100 chart and the summit of Hot Dance Club Songs and peaked in the top 40 in Canada, Australia, Denmark, Ireland, Scotland, and the United Kingdom.
 The song's music video features shots of black-painted hands that touch Dev while she is standing naked.
 Dev's debut album The Night the Sun Came Up was released in United Kingdom on September 20, 2011.
 Since 2009, Dev has been working on her debut album with main producers, the Cataracs.
 In March 2011, Dev and the Cataracs travelled to Costa Rica for three weeks where they recorded and produced most of the material for the new album.
 She explained of the album's genres, "typical pop music is not what I am only good at doing; I have a lot of ideas and hip-hop influence records, some electro ballads."
 In March 2011, New Boyz's single "Backseat", featuring the Cataracs and Dev, was released.
 The song peaked at number 26 on the Billboard Hot 100.
 She was featured on Demi Lovato's album Unbroken on a song called "Who's That Boy".
-She featured on a song by British boy band JLS, "She Makes Me Wanna", which peaked at the top of the UK Singles Chart in the United Kingdom.
+She featured on a song by British boy band JLS, "She Makes Me Wanna", which peaked at the top of the UK Singles Chart at #1 in the United Kingdom.

 Dev with DJ El Conchitas at the Lovebox Festival in 2012.